-The winning school librarian will receive a $2,500 cash award, plus $2,500 worth of print and digital materials from Scholastic Library Publishing, and be profiled in a feature article in the September 2014 issue of SLJ.
+The winning school librarian will receive a $2,500 cash award, plus $2,500 worth of print and digital materials from Scholastic Library Publishing, and be profiled in a feature article in the September 2016 issue of SLJ.
 Two finalists will each receive $500 in materials of their choice from Scholastic Library Publishing and be featured with the winner in online multimedia articles for SLJ.com, sharing practical tips on best practices, including video content and screencast tutorials.

 Application: A written statement of up to two pages describing the award nominee and the services implemented must demonstrate how the librarian’s accomplishments fulfill the award criteria above.
 Provide context regarding the school and its library, including:

 Applicants can nominate themselves.
 Supporters (i.e. administrators, peers, institutions) can also nominate a librarian for the award.
 But due to the responsibilities of the winner/finalists (the production of related content for SLJ), the nominee must be aware of the application and attendant responsibilities of participation.